AdobeDocs/campaign-classic.en/help/delivery/using/personalization-fields.md

 If you set this option to 0, there will be no time limit for the personalization phase.

-## How to personalize emails using personalization fields {#personalization-field-video}
+## How to personalize emails using personalization fields {#personalization-fields-video}

 Learn how to add a personalization field to the subject line and the content of an email delivery.